data-mermaid/mermaid-landing/README.md

 # MERMAID Landing Site

 ## Prerequisites
-- AWS IAM user credentials with EB access
+- AWS IAM user credentials with Elastic Beanstalk access
-- Access to Github Mermaid landing
+- Access to or fork of mermaid-landing git repository (this)
-- Access to CircleCI for CI/CD scripts
+- CircleCI access in order to use CI/CD scripts
-- Access to RDS database
+- RDS database

-## Create new EB environments
+## Create new Elastic Beanstalk environment
 - Login with your IAM user to AWS EB service page
 - Create new EB Environment, select Web server environment
 - Fill in the forms as below: